earvinpiamonte/mbx-cli/README.md

 > Deprecation notice: `build -u` will still work but will be removed in the future.
 Please use `update` as much as possible.

-Head on to [mbx-gulp](https://github.com/earvinpiamonte/mbx-gulp#recomended-workflow) documentation for the recommended workflow after project checkout
+Head on to [mbx-gulp](https://github.com/earvinpiamonte/mbx-gulp#recomended-workflow) documentation for the recommended workflow after project checkout.

 ## Maintainer